axelarnetwork/axelar-examples/examples/cosmos/call-contract/README.md

 # Call Contract

-This examples demonstrates on how you deploy a smart contract and sending message between evm chain and cosmos chain with Axelar.
+This example demonstrates how to deploy a smart contract and facilitate communication between an EVM chain and a Cosmos chain using Axelar.

 ## Prerequisite